 “A writer is someone who has taught his mind to misbehave.”

--Oscar WildeRick Gekoski – Writer
+Rick Gekoski – Writer

 About Rick Gekoski

 Rick Gekoski – described by Tatler as “think Bill Bryson, only on books” – is a writer, rare book dealer, and occasional publisher and broadcaster.
-An American who came to England in 1966, he took a B. Phil and D.Phil. in English at Oxford, he is now a British citizen.
+An American who came to England in 1966, he took a B. Phil and D.Phil. in English at Oxford.
+He is now a British citizen.

 From 1971-1987 he was a member of the English Department of the University of Warwick, and sometime Chair of the Faculty of Arts.